Bionic75-BionicKeyboards/.github/profile/README.md

 ## Features
 - 75% form factor (82 keys ISO/ 81 keys ANSI)
 - Hot swappable
-- RGB backlight (south facing) using WS2812 LED family
+- RGB backlight (south facing) using SK68MINI-E LED family
 - Full ISO and ANSI support (for this you need to pick the ISO or ANSI plate or both)
-- Support for QMK and ZMK
+- Support for QMK
-- Support for custum keyboard layouts using VIA (If QMK is used) or ZMK Studio (if ZMK is used)
+- Support for custum keyboard layouts using VIA
 - Aluminum case (you decide color and finish).
 If you are keen with designig you can even modify the design files to add your custom logo or signature
 - Extra weight (you decide material e.g. brass or steel and finish e.g. matt or mirrored)
 - Rapid disassembly system